 We do not book appointments for anyone under the age of 12.
 Individuals under the age of 18 need to have a parent or legal guardian present for check in at their first appointment to sign the waiver and liability form.
 In addition, minors between the ages of 12-14 will need their parent or legal guardian to stay on site (either in the treatment room or waiting area) during the duration of their massage.

 Although never necessary, gratuities are greatly appreciated by therapists working at Amara.
 To limit excessive costs we appreciate cash tips but can accommodate credit card tips as well.
-For ease, we have a tipping guidelines sheet right at the front desk when you check out.
-The average gratuity in the massage service industry is between 15-25%.
+For ease, we have an easy tipping calculations sheet right at the front desk when you check out.

-Although this belief sounds good and this claim is made everywhere in the massage world, there is absolutely no research showing massage releases toxins of any kind.
+Although this claim is made almost everywhere in massage world, there is absolutely no scientific research showing massage releases toxins of any kind.
 It’s an old myth, one we are trying to clear up by educating our clients.
-We’re not even sure what was meant by the word “toxin.”
 At Amara, we’re more focused on whether or not massage helps people feel better.
 Clients and growing research suggests that it does!
 Check out our blog about detox.

 There are a handful of studies on massage and circulation, but they are inconclusive.
 It’s too early to say whether or not massage increases circulation at the site of massage, overall throughout the body, or whether it’s clinically important even if it does.
 Since we don’t know the scientific answer to this question, at Amara we focus on helping our clients feel better without selling you on false claims.

 There is no such thing as a “labor induction” massage, nor is there any science based evidence that massage is directly linked to miscarriage or the ability to start contractions, which is why Amara is confident in working with clients in their first trimester.